Five Fascinating Things To Do In Bucharest

 4. Pasajul Villacrosse and Pasajul Macca

 After the Palace of Parliament, we went back to the old town alongside the river to find a real gem of this area.
 The Pasajul Vilacrosse and Macca.
-You can find this passage near the National Bank of Romania building.
-It is covered by an arcade yellow glass roof which allows natural light coming in and encourages commerce at street level.
-In fact, this was Bucharest’s first shopping mall.
+You can see this passage near the National Bank of Romania building.
+It is covered by an arcade yellow glass roof which allows natural light to comes in and encourages commerce at street level.
+It was Bucharest’s first shopping mall.
 Today you can find cafes and restaurants.
-Sit down for a while, but as the most of them offer hookah pipes and exotic tobaccos, it might be more recommended to enjoy the architecture and use it as an excellent photo option.
+Sit down for a while, but as most of them offer hookah pipes and exotic tobaccos, it might be more recommended to enjoy the architecture and use it as an excellent photo option.

 Last but not least, my favorite sight, the Pasajul Victoria.
 The umbrella street of Bucharest.
 If you know what you are looking for it is easy to find because it is near the Piata Universitatii where you probably parked your car as recommended at the beginning of this post.
 Anyway, on both entrances of this small street are decorated with colorful umbrellas.
 Just have a look and enjoy or have a drink at the hidden underground bar.